shashankrastogibrillio/shop-smart-ai/README.md

     •	PINECONE_INDEX= <br>
 7. Run requirements.txt to install all required libraries
 8. Update data-ingest/sample_Catalog.csv to change the products data.
-9. Use following command to set up products in pinecone index _ python data-ingest/ingestProducts.py_
+9. Use following command to set up products in pinecone index  <br>
+       _ python data-ingest/ingestProducts.py_
-10. Run following command to  refresh the category cache (currenly stored in a file @ /backend/cache/categories.json) _ python routes/category_cache.py_
+10. Run following command to  refresh the category cache (currenly stored in a file @ /backend/cache/categories.json)  <br>
+       _ python routes/category_cache.py_
 11. Use _python app.py_ to run the app